Canon 60D vs Panasonic G80

 Of the two cameras under consideration, the Canon 60D features an APS-C sensor and the Panasonic G80 a Four Thirds sensor.
 The sensor area in the G80 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 60D has a native 3:2 aspect ratio, while the one in the G80 offers a 4:3 aspect.

 With 17.9MP, the 60D offers a higher resolution than the G80 (15.8MP), but the 60D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 3.77μm for the G80) due to its larger sensor.
-However, the G80 is a somewhat more recent model (by 6 years) than the 60D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G80 is a much more recent model (by 6 years) than the 60D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the G80 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the G80 has a markedly higher DXO score than the 60D (overall score 5 points higher), which will translate into better image quality.
-The advantage is based on 0.6 bits higher color depth, 1 EV in additional dynamic range, 0.3 stops of reduced low light sensitivity.
+The advantage is based on 0.6 bits higher color depth, 1 EV in additional dynamic range, and 0.3 stops of reduced low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G80 provides a better video resolution than the 60D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.